danmadeira/construcao-elementos-svg/README.md

 - BELLAMY-ROYDS, A.; CAGLE, K. *SVG Colors, Patterns & Gradients: Painting Vector Graphics*.
 O'Reilly, 2016.

+- BELLAMY-ROYDS, A.; CAGLE, K.; STOREY, D. *Using SVG with CSS3 and HTML5: Vector Graphics for Web Design*, Second Release.
+O'Reilly, 2018.

 - EISENBERG, J. D.; BELLAMY-ROYDS, A. *SVG Essentials*, Second Edition.
 O'Reilly, 2015.

 - LIBBY, A. *Beginning SVG: A Practical Introduction to SVG using Real-World Examples*.
 Apress, 2018.